Academic Handbook Summer School Policies and Procedures

 1. In drawing up guidance locally, it needs to be recognised that the term ‘abuse’ can be subject to wide interpretation.

-3. It is not always possible to recognise if someone has been abused – signs may not be obvious.
-University staff or student ambassadors are not responsible for investigating or deciding if abuse is occurring, but it is always our responsibility to report concerns.
+3. It is not always possible to recognise that someone is being or has been subjected to abuse; signs may not be obvious.
+University staff or Student Ambassadors are not responsible for investigating or deciding whether or not abuse is occurring, but it is always the University’s responsibility to report concerns.
 Possible signs of abuse include:

-1. Direct disclosures of verbal, emotional, physical, sexual, neglect, or bullying, by anyone.
+1. Direct disclosures of verbal, emotional, physical or sexual abuse or neglect, or bullying, by anyone.
 Abuse can be current or historical.
-Children can be abused by other children, as well as adults.
+Children can be abused by other children as well as by adults;

-7. Sudden change in behaviour, for example very withdrawn when previously confident and happy.
+7. A sudden change in behaviour, for example a person becoming very withdrawn when previously confident and happy;

-10. Seeming anxious about going home, or afraid of us calling their parents.
+10. Seeming anxious about going home, or afraid of their parents being contacted;

-11. Talking about being pregnant, or having an older girl or boyfriend.
+11. Talking about being pregnant, or having an older girlfriend or boyfriend.

 1. If a child makes a disclosure that they have suffered harm through abuse or neglect, the initial response should always be limited to listening carefully to what they say to fully understand their situation.
 Reassurance should be offered, and an explanation given as to what action will be taken.

-2. It is vitally important that no promise is given to keep the information confidential.
+2. It is vitally important that no promise is given that the information will be kept confidential.

 3. The steps which should be followed are:

-7. Record the disclosure using the child’s/student’s words where possible and noting time and date.
+7. Record the disclosure using the child’s/participant’s words where possible and noting time and date;

-4. Concerns about the welfare of a child, including the possibility of abuse or neglect, may also be raised by behaviour or other indicators noticed by a member of staff, but not disclosed by the child.
-In these instances, it is equally important to act, and these concerns should be raised and discussed with the Event Lead who can report to the Designated Safeguarding Lead.
+4. Concerns about the welfare of a child, including the possibility of abuse or neglect, may also be raised by behaviour or other indicators noticed by a member of staff, but not directly disclosed by the child.
+In these instances, it is equally important to act, and these concerns should be raised and discussed with the Event Lead who should then report it to the Designated Safeguarding Lead.

 Procedures for Dealing With Safeguarding Allegations or Concerns Regarding a Member of Staff or Student Ambassador

-1. When dealing with Safeguarding Allegations or Concerns involving a member of staff or student ambassador, managers and Board Members must remember that the welfare of children at the University is paramount, but that the University also has a responsibility to ensure that University staff and student ambassadors are treated fairly and with respect.
+1. When dealing with safeguarding allegations or concerns involving a member of staff or a Student Ambassador, managers and Board Members must remember that the welfare of children at the University is paramount, but that the University also has a responsibility to ensure that University staff and Student Ambassadors are treated fairly and with respect.

-2. A safeguarding allegation is one where information comes to light from any source, which suggests that an adult working for or on behalf of the University has or may have:
+2. A safeguarding allegation is one where information comes to light from any source and that suggests that an adult working for or on behalf of the University has or may have:

 3. Behaved in such a way that calls into question their suitability to work with children.